- The Importance of Jiu-Jitsu Concepts vs. BJJ Techniques

 That is because now your preset memorized equations no longer fit the modified structure.
 To solve the problem, you had to be able to understand WHY and HOW the equations worked and modify them to fit the problem.

-The same applies to Jiu-jitsu.
+The same applies to Jiu-jitsu and the top BJJ schools try to teach you this.
 When you understand and internalize underlying concepts you are better able to:

 - Improvise on the fly: You will be able to create your own series of techniques based on that concept.
 This is why so many high level practitioners have their own ‘flavor’ to a similar technique.

 - Evaluate new BJJ techniques: When someone shows you a new technique, you can tell whether it is ‘good’ or not based on whether it violates some underlying concept.